 A brand can become associated with positive emotions irrespective of the quality and value of what they sell.
 It’s an intangible asset that’s sometimes worth more than ‘real’ tangible assets like premises or inventory.

 A brand can become aspirational, like Apple or Ferrari.
 Or become so associated with a product that it becomes part of the language like ‘Googling’ or ‘Hoovering’.

-But if you’re starting a web hosting business, this isn’t going to happen.
+But if you’re starting a business reselling web hosting, this isn’t going to happen.
 We’ve grudgingly accepted that people won’t be ‘20i-ing’ their website in the near future.
 But you can dream.

-Nevertheless, having a recognizable brand does add value to your company.
+Nevertheless, having a recognisable brand does add value to your company.

 Thinking about branding saves time

 Building a brand isn’t ‘marketing fluff’.
 When starting your hosting company, it’s wise to have a brand strategy in mind.